OpenDSA/OpenDSA/RST/en/SearchStruct/Sparse.rst

 column;
 likewise, the neighboring non-zero element in any row or column list could be at any (higher) row or column in the array.
-Thus, each non-zero element must also store its row and column position explicitly.

 .. odsafig:: Images/Sparse.png
    :width: 500